lvpp/jcosmo-docs/docs/vle.md

 #### Azeotropes
 In real mixtures, **azeotropes** are frequently observed, which occur when the bubble point and dew point curves touch, as shown in **Figure 2**.
 At this point, the composition of the liquid phase is equal to the composition of the vapor phase \((x_i = y_i)\).
 In the **Pxy** diagram, an **Maximum Pressure Azeotrope (Minimum-Boiling Azeotrope)** can occur when the **Px** and **Py** curves meet at a maximum pressure.
 This happens when the interactions between unlike molecules are weaker than those between like molecules.
 Thus, the components prefer to be in their pure state, making the mixture more volatile than the pure components, resulting in a higher vapor pressure and a lower boiling point.
 Likewise, a **Minimum Pressure Azeotrope (Maximum-Boiling Azeotrope)** can happen when the curves meet at a minimum pressure.
 This signifies that the interactions between unlike molecules are stronger than those between like molecules.
 Consequently, the components prefer to be mixed, making the mixture harder to vaporize than the pure components.
-This results in a lower vapor pressure and a higher boiling point, requiring more energy to vaporize the mixture [@Koretsky2012;@Smith2007]:
+This results in a lower vapor pressure and a higher boiling point, requiring more energy to vaporize the mixture:

 ---
 ## Algorithm